-Route de la Bérarde is a legendary drive located and an amazing journey in the heart of the Isère department in south-eastern France.
+Route de la Bérarde is a legendary drive located in the heart of the Isère department in south-eastern France.
 It’s one of the French balcony roads.

 The road is called D530.
 It’s 27.4km long and is asphalted.
 This road was opened to vehicles in 1921.
 It follows the river Le Vénéon and the journey includes several unlit tunnels, impassable for 2 cars at the same time.
 It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
 Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.